thepenguinn/lunatikz/README.md

 <tr>
 <td> <code>dep_list</code> </td>
 <td>
-List of local dependencies, ie, the name and the relative path from root directory
+List of local dependencies, ie, the name and the relative path from project's root directory
 </td>
 </tr>